 As designers, it is important to be culturally aware of the practices used to work with resilient communities.
 It is essential to co-design with the community and not for them.
-The design team did not want to come in and change a culture but instead offer some design skills to support the way of living.
-The approach was first to observe, and then proceed into a process of immersion.
+The design team was critical in any imperial approaches.
+It was important for the team to develop trust & immerse ourselves into the community.
+The approach was first to observe and then proceed into a process of immersion.
 The design team lived with La Piedra community to understand their challenges and opportunities.
 From there, community trust was developed allowing design research to take place.
-After research practices were initiated, a design process was able to take place towards products and service solutions.
-The experience was a short three weeks primarily supporting the youth of La Piedra.
+Quickly, co-creation led into community implementation.

-Identifying community strengths & collaborative group discussions of research & a possible design response.
+Identifying community strengths & generating group discussions geared towards for possible design solutions.

 Working alongside community members to provide ownership over design process & tools.